RuiPereiraDev/SimpleScore/README.md

 Supports selecting and showing specific scoreboards to players based on their permissions, certain conditions, the current world, or even the [WorldGuard][WorldGuard] region they are inside with a very simple and intuitive configuration system.

-Also comes with support for both [PlaceholderAPI][PlaceholderAPI] and [MVdWPlaceholderAPI][MVdWPlaceholderAPI], allowing you to hook into thousands of other plugins to retrieve and display their information in real time, or create a set of conditions that the player must meet to be able to see a particular scoreboard.
+Also comes with support for [PlaceholderAPI][PlaceholderAPI], allowing you to hook into thousands of other plugins to retrieve and display their information in real time, or create a set of conditions that the player must meet to be able to see a particular scoreboard.

 ## Main Features
 - A lag-free, fully animated scoreboard with no flickering
 - Full RGB colour support on 1.16 servers or newer
 - Supports all major Minecraft versions from 1.8.x to 1.20.x
 - Can display scoreboards based on permissions, conditions, worlds and regions
-- No character limit on 1.13 servers or newer (limited to 32 characters on older versions)*
+- No character limit on 1.13 servers or newer (limited to 32 characters on older versions)
-- Fully compatible with [mcMMO][mcMMO] and other plugins that temporarily change the scoreboard*
+- Fully compatible with any other plugins that temporarily changes the scoreboard
-- Any message sent by the plugin can be modified either by the built-in translation system or by providing a custom message file
+- Any message sent by the plugin can be modified either by the built-in translation system or by providing a custom messages file

-*This feature requires [ProtocolLib][ProtocolLib].
-Adding [ProtocolLib][ProtocolLib] to your server will improve plugin compatibility and also reduce the number of packets sent to players, thus improving server/client performance and reducing network bandwidth usage.

 ## More Information
 ### [Installation](https://github.com/r4g3baby/SimpleScore/wiki/Installation) - [Configuration](https://github.com/r4g3baby/SimpleScore/wiki/Configuration) - [Commands](https://github.com/r4g3baby/SimpleScore/wiki/Commands)

 ### Download Links
-[GitHub](https://github.com/r4g3baby/SimpleScore/releases/latest) - [SpigotMC][SpigotMC] - [PaperMC][PaperMC] - [Modrinth][Modrinth]
+[GitHub](https://github.com/r4g3baby/SimpleScore/releases/latest) - [Modrinth][Modrinth] - [SpigotMC][SpigotMC] - [PaperMC][PaperMC]

 ### Quick Links
 [Discord][Discord] - [Issues](https://github.com/r4g3baby/SimpleScore/issues) - [Wiki](https://github.com/r4g3baby/SimpleScore/wiki) - [bStats][bStats]

 ## Support
-If you find [SimpleScore][GitHub] useful and would like to support its development, please consider following, rating or reviewing the project on its respective platform, such as [SpigotMC][SpigotMC], [PaperMC][PaperMC] or [Modrinth][Modrinth].
+If you find [SimpleScore][GitHub] useful and would like to support its development, please consider following, rating or reviewing the project on its respective platform, such as [Modrinth][Modrinth], [SpigotMC][SpigotMC] or [PaperMC][PaperMC].

 Starring the project on [GitHub][GitHub] or [following me](https://github.com/r4g3baby) is an easy way to show your support.
 It helps increase the visibility of [SimpleScore][GitHub] and encourages others to check it out.